Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: From holomorphic to 4d Chern-Simons theory

 which we recognise as Yang's equation.
-This is consistent with our expectation that holomorphic Chern-Simons theory on twistor space for this choice of $\Omega$ should be equivalent to the ASDYM equations on $\E^4$.\\
+(Again, see appendix \ref{app:ASDYM} for further details.)
+This is consistent with our expectation that HCS on twistor space for this choice of $\Omega$ should have classical equations of motion equivalent to the ASDYM equations on $\E^4$.\\

-We note in passing that if we fix $\beta={\hat\alpha}$, then $\mu_{\alpha,\beta} = \mu_{\alpha,\hat\alpha}$ is proportional to the K\"{a}hler form on $\E^4$ in the complex structure determined by $\alpha$.
-At this point we are not obliged to make this choice of $\beta$, but we will see in section \ref{sec:ReSt} that it will be necessary if we wish to obtain actions for anti-self-dual connections taking values in compact real forms of $G$.
-This concludes our review of \cite{costello2020topological}.
+If we fix $\beta={\hat\alpha}$, then $\mu_{\alpha,\beta} = \mu_{\alpha,\hat\alpha}$ is proportional to the K\"{a}hler form on $\E^4$ in the complex structure determined by $\alpha$.
+At this point we are not obliged to make this choice of $\beta$, but we will see in section \ref{sec:ReSt} that it will be necessary if we wish to obtain actions for ASD connections taking values in compact real forms of $G$.
+For the remainder of this subsection we will make this choice.\\